-The blurriness can be subtle or obvious, can change through the day, and can come on slowly or quickly.
-It depends on the cause.
+The blurriness can be subtle or obvious, it can change through the day, and it can come on slowly or quickly, depending on the cause.

 How diabetes affects the eyes

-Fluid shifts into and out of the eye due to high blood sugar levels, causing the lens of the eye to swell.
+Short-term blurriness happens for a different reason.
+In a person with diabetes, fluid can move into and out of the eye due to high blood sugar levels.
+This can cause the lens of the eye to swell.

-This change in its shape causes blurriness as the lens is the part that focuses light onto the back of the eye.
-This short-term issue will resolve once blood sugar levels are lowered.
+As the shape changes, blurriness results, because the lens is the part that focuses light onto the back of the eye.
+This short-term issue tends to resolve when blood sugar levels fall.

-Rather than being caused by changes in the eye, blurriness from low blood sugars is caused by the effects of hypoglycemia on the brain.
-Vision affected in this way will return to normal after glucose levels return to normal.
+Vision that changes in this way will return to normal after glucose levels return to normal.

 Is blurry vision with diabetes temporary?

-As stated above, blurry vision can be caused by both short-term and long-term complications of diabetes.
+Blurry vision can result from both short-term and long-term complications of diabetes.

 A range of medical conditions can cause blurry vision, and diabetes is just one.

-Eye problems can be related to new cases of diabetes or a complication of an existing condition.
+Eye problems can stem from new cases of diabetes or a complication of an existing condition.

-Anyone who already has a diabetes diagnosis should go for a routine eye examination, at least once every year.
-Doing so will pick up any eye complications while they are still minor.
+Anyone who already has a diabetes diagnosis should go for a routine eye examination at least once a year.
+Regular tests can detect any problems while they are still minor.

 Regular diabetes eye checks

-The annual eye check is not done by a regular doctor or an optician.
-Instead, it is a specialist examination by an optometrist or an eye doctor called an ophthalmologist.
-An eye doctor can then treat any problems that are found.
+An eye doctor can then treat any problems that they find.
 Only ophthalmologists can treat a disease of the retina.

-This check is known as the dilated eye exam, and it detects the signs of diabetic retinopathy - disease of the retina caused by diabetes.
+This is the dilated eye exam, and it detects the signs of diabetic retinopathy, a disease of the retina that results from diabetes.